AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Download new Stingray plug-ins and update existing ones using the **Get more plugins** selection in the **Plugin Manager**.
 Select any of the available plugins and click **Install** to download it.
 See ~{ Add and remove plug-ins using the Plugin Manager }~.

+### FBX Version 2017.1

+This release of Stingray picks up the latest version of FBX (2017.1), which provides various security improvements.

 [Return to top](#top)

 ## What's Fixed